PAM SKOP WELLNESS

 Holistic mental health and wellness support for women and couples

 From the age of 12 years old I knew I wanted to be a therapist.
 My desire to support others through challenges and life transitions led me to complete my master’s degree in Mental Health Counseling at Hunter College.
 During my time at Hunter College, I interned at The Mount Sinai Hospital in the psychiatry department.
 My training through Mount Sinai led me to a position at the New York State Psychiatric Institute, where I began my career.
-I have since completed additional training in CBT, DBT, and Perinatal Mood and Anxiety disorders.
+I have since completed additional training in CBT, DBT, Perinatal Mood and Anxiety disorders, and Eating Disorders.

 While facing my own transitions, I found yoga; and decided to complete a 200-hour vinyasa teacher training from Laughing Lotus Yoga Studios, to delve deeper into the practice.
 I have found that the combination of yoga and psychotherapy work beautifully together to promote overall wellness and am grateful to share this gift with others.